Skip to content

 assert t.fun1(a=1,b=2) == 4

-t.fun1() // compile error: no overload without arguments
+t.fun1() // error: no overload without arguments

 // t.fun2 has base.fun2 and then ext.fun2